siadat/kubetop/README.md

     kubetop

-kubetop loads configs from ~/.kube/config
+This command loads Kubernetes configs from the directory specified by `$KUBECONFIG` environment variable.
+Otherwise it defaults to `$HOME/.kube/config`.